Spbaehr/IoT49/doc/install.md

 When you are done experimenting, type `Ctrl-X` followed by `Ctrl-D` to exit `shell49`.

+From now on, when you start `shell49` it automatically connects to the ESP32 and you can use commands such as `repl`.
+Flashing is only needed the first time or to update or reinstall MicroPython.

 ## 6) Get a Text Editor

 To write programs you need a text editor.
 Any plain text editor works (e.g. `TextEdit` or `Notepad`), but an editor with Python syntax highlighting helps catching errors.

-A [web search](https://wiki.python.org/moin/PythonEditors) brings up many options to choose from.
+A [web search](https://wiki.python.org/moin/PythonEditors) lists many options to choose from.
 If you are already familiar with a suitable editor, use it.

 If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you might consider the [Atom Editor](https://atom.io).